-Ecology is the interaction of living organisms with their environment.
-This encompasses both plants and animals as organisms and their relations to all aspects of the environment such as sediment, water quality, currents, sunlight, etc. It also includes the interaction of organisms with each other.
-BSEE considers all these components of ecology in the Marine Ecology Program, with a goal of ecosystem-based management.
+Ecology is the interaction of living organisms within their environment.
+This encompasses both plants and animals and their relations to all aspects of the environment such as sediment, water quality, currents, and sunlight.
+It also includes the interaction of organisms with each other.
+BSEE considers these components of ecology in their Marine Ecology Program to embrace a wholistic approach.

-The ECP works with its sister agency, the Bureau of Ocean Energy Management (BOEM), industry, coastal States, and other concerned parties to protect the environment.
-This involves an array of regulations to prevent possible impacts from offshore energy activities such as drilling, pipe-laying, seismic surveys, and platform construction.
 The ECP has programs in place to ensure protection of air quality, water quality, endangered species, and marine habitats.
 There is a marine trash and debris program for the prevention of ocean litter.
-We have a Seafloor Compliance and Monitoring Program (SCAMP) to assist in conducting underwater field inspections to ensure that industry is complying with requirements.
-This work involves inspections of actual work sites to examine the effects of industry activities on marine habitats and communities.
+We have a Seafloor Compliance and Monitoring Program (SCAMP) to assist in conducting field inspections to ensure that industry is complying with requirements.
 The work is done with a variety of tools such as side scan sonar, magnetometers, and remotely operated vehicles (ROV’s).